Dense Hebbian neural networks: a replica symmetric picture of unsupervised learning: Prelude: from Hebbian storing to Hebbian learning

-in such a way that $r \in [0,1]$ assesses the training-set \emph{quality}, that is, as $r \rightarrow 1$ the example matches perfectly the archetype, whereas for $r \to 0$ solely noise remains. \\ A natural question is thus wondering the existence of a threshold $M_c(r)$ beyond which the network can certainly infer the archetypes that gave rise to the experienced examples.
+in such a way that $r \in [0,1]$ assesses the training-set \emph{quality}, that is, as $r \rightarrow 1$ the example matches perfectly the archetype, whereas for $r \to 0$ an example is, in the average, orthogonal to the related archetype. \\ A natural question is thus wondering the existence of a threshold $M_\otimes$ beyond which the network can certainly infer the archetypes that gave rise to a newly experienced example.
 A schematic representation to figure out how the learning process of the archetype works in this kind of network is provided in Fig.~\ref{fig:cartoon}.

 The unsupervised, pairwise Hopfield model supplied with this kind of dataset has been investigated in details in \cite{EmergencySN,prlmiriam}, obtaining a full statistical-mechanics description summarized in the phase diagram reported in Fig.~\ref{fig:diagramma} (right panel).
 Interestingly, one can see that, as the dataset is impaired (because either $r$ or $M$ is reduced), the retrieval region shrinks.